 5 Ways to Be the Ultimate Guest: Tips for Making Every Host’s Night Easier

-Being a thoughtful guest is more than just showing up; it’s about making the gathering enjoyable for everyone, especially the host.
-By pitching in, bringing something special, and lending a helping hand, you can take some of the pressure off your host and leave a lasting impression.
+A thoughtful guest goes beyond simply attending the event — they’re helpful, proactive, and considerate.
+By pitching in to lighten your host’s load, bringing something special, and lending a helping hand, you can take some of the pressure off your host and leave a lasting impression.

 Tip 1: Bring a Specific Dish

-Instead of asking another dreaded question to the host, which is “What can I bring?” we recommend asking, “Which course would be most helpful to bring a dish for?” followed by “Is there anything specific you’d like me to bring for that course?”
+Instead of asking the host, “What can I bring?” we recommend asking, “Which course would be most helpful to bring a dish for?” followed by, “Is there anything specific you’d like me to bring for that course?”
 From there, you can determine which dish from your recipe repertoire you might want to bring based on the course you’re tasked with.

 We find that bringing appetizers, such as large salads, or desserts, such as make-ahead minis or generous-size cakes, is usually most helpful since hosts are often most concerned with the main dish.